YASSINE-AA/PyValo/README.md

 ## About The Project

-This is just a simple python wrapper for the official Valorant API on: https://developer.riotgames.com/
+This is just a simple python wrapper for the [Official Valorant API](https://developer.riotgames.com/apis)

 Working APIs for the moment are:
 * Valorant Content API V1